pierrejay/esp32-stm-flash/README.md

 ### Implementation

 This repo is a PlatformIO project that can be used as a template for your own projects.
 Library files are located in `lib/esp32-stm-flash/src/`.

+The `STM32Flasher` object can be initialized at any time during the program lifecycle to start a flashing procedure:

 ```cpp
 // 1.
 Define the configuration structure with your pin setup